These are a few sites that may interest users of the DoBIH. Most apps have been evaluated by the editorial team.

 - Relative Hills Society

-For baggers of metric lists.
+Society for baggers of metric lists in Britain and abroad.
 The magazine Relative Matters (not available online) has taken over from Marhofn, whose last issue was in 2016.

 Long established site with an online community and resources for the Irish hillwalker.
 Run by a committee with whom we share data and surveying expertise.